Idalium

-Idalion or Idalium (Ιδάλιον, Idalion, Phoenician: 𐤀𐤃𐤉𐤋, ʾdyl, Akkadian: Ed-di-al) was an ancient city in Cyprus, in modern Dali, Nicosia District.
+Idalion or Idalium (Ιδάλιον, Idalion, Phoenician: 𐤀𐤃𐤉𐤋, ʾdyl, Akkadian: e-di-ʾi-il, Edīl) was an ancient city in Cyprus, in modern Dali, Nicosia District.
 The city was founded on the copper trade in the 3rd millennium BC.
-Its name in the 8th century BC was "Ed-di-al" as it appears on the Sargon Stele of 707 BC, and a little later on the Prism of Esarhaddon.
+Its name does not appear, however, on the renowned "Kition Stele", i.e., the Sargon Stele of 707 BC, but a little later on the Prism of Esarhaddon (copies of the text dated to 673-672 BC) known as Niniveh A (Nin.
+A) wherein the name is prefixed by the modifier URU (city) as URU.e-di-ʾi-il (v.
+64) and in similar spellings in Ashurbanipal's annal (648/647 BC) while modified by KUR (land/kingdom) (KUR.e-di-iʾ-li, ii.
+38').

 Recent excavations have uncovered major buildings on the site which are open to visitors.

-A new museum is in the entrance of the site.
+A new museum is at the entrance of the site.

 History

 The ancient city

 The original inhabitants were natives of the island, known to scholars as the "Eteocypriotes".
 The original city lay on the northern side of the Gialias River in modern "Ayios Sozomenos".
 During the 13th century BC the people of Ed-di-al began manufacturing operations on the south side of the river in what is now modern Dhali.
 From there the city grew to the major urban and copper-trading centre founded by the Neo-Assyrians at the end of the 8th century BC.

 The city was the centre of the worship of the Great Goddess of Cyprus, the "Wanassa" or Queen of Heaven, known as Aphrodite and her consort the "Master of Animals".
 This worship appears to have begun in the 11th century BC and continued down through the Roman Period.